Dynatrace/OneAgent-SDK-for-NodeJs/samples/README.md

 - `RemoteCall`: Shows use of SDK APIs for remote calls (incoming and outgoing)
 - `Messaging`: Shows use of SDK APIs for messaging (incoming and outgoing)
 - `CustomRequestAttributes`: Shows use of SDK APIs to set custom request attributes
+- `Metrics`: Shows use of SDK APIs for metrics reporting

 ## Prepare running sample applications